 More details can be found here.

 The Gender Recognition Act also introduces specific protection for the personal information of trans people.
 Solicitors are also bound to protect the information of any transgender people holding a GRC that they deal with regardless of whether or not they are clients.

 As part of the gender recognition process the UK credit rating agencies have set in place special arrangments to protect the identiy of trans people.

-Chris Grayling, the Secretary of State for Justice and Lord Chancellor, has requested comment on the spousal veto in current marriage legislation that prevents the issue of a Gender Recognition Certificate to a person who would otherwise be entitled to receive one.
+Prior to the amendment in December 2014, Chris Grayling, the then Secretary of State for Justice and Lord Chancellor, requested comment on the spousal veto in current marriage legislation that prevents the issue of a Gender Recognition Certificate to a person who would otherwise be entitled to receive one.
 GIRES has responded to that request.
-If you wish to comment, Chris Grayling's e-mail address is: email@example.com.

 The Commissioner for Human Rights of the Council of Europe, Thomas Hammarberg, gave the most extensive statement on the serious situation of transgender persons by a European official ever, on the 29th July 2009 in Copenhagen.
 Here he launched his issue paper “Human Rights and Gender Identity”